AnthonyIannolo/getandcleandata/CodeBook.md

 ##  Project Overview

-Assignment is to create a tidy dataset from Smartphone Data on the UCI Machine Learning Repository.
+Assignment is to create a tidy dataset from Smartphone Data on the UCI Machine Learning Repository [1].
 The data includes user activity observations from accelerometer on a Samsung Galaxy S Smartphone.

 ##  Raw Data Set Information from UCI Machine Learning Repository: